ABET Accreditation

 For more information, visit the ABET website Why Accreditation Matters

-The School of Engineering’s baccalaureate programs in Computer, Electrical, Interdisciplinary, Mechanical, and Product Design and Manufacturing Engineering are accredited by the Engineering Accreditation Commission of ABET.
-See the program objectives, student outcomes and enrollment history indicated below.
-The Biomedical Engineering program will seek an initial accreditation review in 2022.
-In January 2016, the Computer, Electrical, Interdisciplinary, Mechanical, and Product Design and Manufacturing Engineering baccalaureate programs submitted a request for review (RFE), followed by the submission of the engineering self-study reports in July 2016.
-All five B.S.E degree programs noted above were reviewed by ABET in November 2016, which concluded in a positive exit meeting with the ABET team.
-In August 2017, the final statement from the ABET Engineering Accreditation Commission (EAC) indicated an approval for the reaccreditation of Computer, Electrical, Interdisciplinary, Mechanical, and Product Design and Manufacturing Engineering programs.
+In January 2022, all six undergraduate engineering programs (Biomedical, Computer, Electrical, Interdisciplinary, Mechanical, and Product Design and Manufacturing Engineering) submitted a request for review (RFE), followed by the submission of the engineering self-study reports in July 2022.
+All six B.S.E degree programs noted above were reviewed by ABET in November 2022, which concluded in a positive exit meeting with the ABET team.
+In August 2023, the final statement from the ABET Engineering Accreditation Commission (EAC) indicated an approval for the reaccreditation of the Computer, Electrical, Interdisciplinary, Mechanical, and Product Design and Manufacturing Engineering programs and an initial accreditation for the Biomedical Engineering program.

 The accreditation process requires a huge effort on the part of the university and the programs being evaluated, as well as the visiting team.
 ABET accreditation provides evidence that the School of Engineering programs have met standards essential to produce graduates that are ready to enter into the engineering profession, and that graduates from the program have a solid educational foundation, allowing them to become leaders in engineering innovation, emerging technologies, and public safety/welfare needs.